 We’re also so much tougher on ourselves than we are on our friends.
 That harsh internal critic can leave us feeling discouraged, even before we begin comparing ourselves to others.
 The best cure we know for that is self-compassion, something you can work through with journaling.

 Get started on your journaling practice by downloading the DiveThru app (which is free!).
 We promise hitting the Download button is the hardest part.
 You’ll find 1000+ journaling exercises to choose from, including one on quieting your internal critic.
 And if you’re looking for a quick gratitude hit instead, we’ve got you covered with both quick dives and deep dives!

 Even if you succeed in changing this one thing about yourself that you think you need to, there will always be something to take its place.

 Speaking from experience, it’s a constant battle of “improvement.”
 There’s always an extra 10 lbs you could shed.
 There’s always a new skin care routine with more expensive products that would give you that extra “glow.”
 And even if you achieve those two, there will likely be something else to take their spot: a newer car, a newer iPhone, you name it.

 While dedication and drive can help you grow, comparing yourself to others along the way can hurt that progress.
 And it’s never ending so let’s nip the need to compare in the butt.
 The bud?
-We’ll go with butt cause that’s saucier.
+We’ll go with butt because that’s saucier.

 If you absolutely HAVE to compare, use your past self as a benchmark.
 This way, the only person you’ll be competing against is yourself and it’ll give you an idea of how much you’ve grown.